your-commonbase/park-commonbase/README.md

 ## File Storage

+### Development
-- Audio files are stored in `public/audio/`
+- Audio files are stored locally in `public/audio/`
-- Image files are stored in `public/images/`
+- Image files are stored locally in `public/images/`
-- Database is SQLite stored in `prisma/dev.db`
+- Database uses PostgreSQL (local or Supabase)

+### Production
+- **UploadThing** handles file uploads (images and audio)
+- Files are served from UploadThing's CDN for better performance
+- Database uses Supabase PostgreSQL with pgvector extension

 ## Development